fhollenbach/Polisci209_2018/pages/syllabus.md

           submitted via eCampus prior to class on the day they are due.
 Peer-review feedback will also be submitted on eCampus.__

-- Two in-class quizzes: 5% of class grade (2.5% each)
+- Two in-class quizzes: 10% of class grade (5% each)
   - We will have two short quizzes during the semester to make sure that everyone is keeping up and give you some insight in how the final exam will look.
-Each quiz swill be announced at least one week prior and will take about 10-15 minutes of class time.
+Each quiz will be announced at least one week prior and will take about 10-15 minutes of class time.

-- Final Exam (cumulative): 25% of class grade
+- Final Exam (cumulative): 20% of class grade
 	- The final exam will cover the material from the whole class and will be worth 25% of your class grade.
 The exams focus on all of the material covered up to the exam, including the